ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SQL1_Eng.md

 For more detailed information about each hint, please refer to the next section.

-For more detailed information about using hints for query tuning, please refer to the Performance Tuning Guide.
+For more detailed information about using hints for query tuning, please refer to the *Performance Tuning Guide*.

 #### Examples